kuzzleio/sdk-csharp/doc/1/getting-started/standalone/index.md

 dotnet run -- create
 ```

-This creates a new document in Kuzzle which, in turn, triggers a [document notification](/core/1/api/essentials/notifications/#documents-changes-messages) sent to the program who subscribes.
+This creates a new document in Kuzzle which, in turn, triggers a [document notification](/core/1/api/essentials/notifications/#documents-changes-messages).
+That notification is sent by Kuzzle to our other running program, which subscribed to changes occuring in that index and collection.
 Check the subscribe program terminal: a new message is printed everytime a document is created.

 ```bash